Back in high school, I used to play the French horn in the youth orchestra.

 The sponsors are the ones signing on the dotted line for the loan.
 Often, the sponsors are also involved in the acquisition and underwriting of the property.

-The operators are generally the people responsible for managing the acquisition and the overseeing the day-to-day operations, and they’re responsible for executing on the business plan.
-They are the ones who manage the property manager and make sure that the renovations are going according to schedule and budget.
+The operators are generally the people responsible for managing the acquisition and overseeing the day-to-day operations, and they’re responsible for executing the business plan.
+They are the ones who work with the property management team and make sure that the renovations are going according to schedule and budget.

 For a commercial loan, the sponsor is required to show a certain amount of personal liquidity.
-This is so, in case things go wrong, the lender knows that the sponsor has some personal capital that they can put in to keep the property afloat, if it were ever to come to that.
+This is so, in case things go wrong, the lender knows that the sponsor has some personal capital that they can put in to keep the property afloat.

 If the sponsor’s personal balance sheet doesn’t meet the requirements needed for the loan, they may bring on one or more key principals to help guarantee the loan.